jordanbaucke/qtautoupdater_cmake/README.md

 ## To do:
 - Would like to create a `FindQtQutoUpdater.txt` (for CMake to find and install libraries)
-- Create CMakeText.txt to build and install various QtAutoUpdate libraries for different version of Qt
+- Create CMakeText.txt to build and install various QtAutoUpdate libraries (from source) for different version of Qt and operating systems (I am a CMake novice so all I could do was link to pre-compiled binaries ;)